mytardis/mytardis/docs/migration.rst

 The migration app supports the orderly migration of data files between different storage locations under the control of a single MyTardis instance.

+The initial version of the app simply provides a django admin command for manually migrating the data associated with a Datafile, Dataset or Experiment.

+TO DO:

-The initial version of the app simply provides a django-admin command for manually migrating the data associated with a Datafile, Dataset or Experiment.
-This will evolve to the point where the migration can be run on a schedule, and the selection of files for migration is based on tailorable criteria, and is aware of storage availability.
+ * Provide a framework that allows migrations to be run on a schedule, and the selection of files for migration is based on tailorable criteria, and is aware of storage availability.

+ * Once the datafile has migrated, the default behaviour of MyTardis when the user attempts to fetch / view the Datafile is to fetch back a temporary copy.
+Arrange that the temporary copy can be cached and/or reinstated locally.
+Arrange that the files can be retrieved directly from the secondary store to the user's web browser.
+(The last would involve some kind of SSO involving MyTardis and the secondary store's web server.)

+ * Provide some indication to end users that datafiles have been migrated and that access will be slower.

+ * Provide some mechanism for end users to influence which files are migrated, or not.

+ * Work needs to be done on configuration of the destinations and providers ... so configuration details are liable to change.

 Setup
 =====